lou112ep/navidrome-playlist-generator/README.md

 ## Prerequisites

-- Python 3.8+
+- Python 3.8+ (on the host machine)
-- A working Navidrome installation
+- A working Navidrome installation running in Docker
 - An API Key and API Secret from [Last.fm](https://www.last.fm/api/account/create)

 ## Setup

+The setup is performed on your **host machine**, not inside the Docker container.

 1.  **Clone or download this repository.**